-School asks parents to stop their kids using Facebook
+School asks parents to ban Facebook

 Teachers at a primary school in Lincoln have sent a letter to parents urging them to stop kids as young as 10 using social media sites like Facebook.